-If you cannot work through injury or illness, you might be eligible to claim superannuation insurance benefits.
+If you cannot work due to an injury or illness, you may be eligible to claim superannuation insurance benefits.
 Most superannuation and insurance policies have benefits to protect you in circumstances where you are unable to work.
 Some of these benefits include:

 To be eligible to claim, your policy simply needs to be in force either at the date last worked or the date of injury.